dinhanhthi/dinhanhthi.com/posts/ml/classification/2019-09-20-support-vector-machine.md

 ## Using SVM with kernel trick

 Most of the time, we cannot separate classes in the current dataset easily (not linearly separable data).
-We need to use **kernel trick** first (transform from the current dimension to a higher dimension) and then we use SVM.
+We need to use **kernel trick** first (==transform from the current dimension to a higher dimension==) and then we use SVM.
 These classes are not linearly separable.

 ![An idea of kernel and SVM (1D to 2D).]({{img-url}}/svm-2.jpg){:.img-full-85 .pop}
 *An idea of kernel and SVM.
 Transform from 1D to 2D.
 Data is not linearly separable in the **input space** but it is linearly separable in the **feature space** obtained by a kernel.*